arrow_backBack to homemenu_bookDocumentation

 Permissions and governance

 Governance is part of product quality.
-Teams should define who can publish templates, who can edit Flows, who can manage broadcasts, who can access exports, and which roles can change billing-sensitive or integration settings.
-Clear permission design reduces both security risk and workflow confusion.
+Define who can publish templates, who can edit Flows, who can manage broadcasts, who can run exports, and which roles can change billing-sensitive or integration settings.
+Clear permissions reduce both security risk and day-to-day confusion.

 Closed-source does not mean undocumented.
-It means the platform can describe how customers should govern the product without exposing protected implementation detail.
-Good documentation should still make responsibilities and expected behavior explicit.
+It means the platform can describe how customers should govern the product without exposing protected implementation details.
+Good documentation makes responsibilities and expected behavior explicit, even when it does not reveal how the underlying code is written.

 Documentation